Cloud-CV/EvalAI/docs/source/configuration.md

   - **max_submissions**: a Positive integer that decides the overall maximum number of submissions that can be done to a challenge phase.

+  - **default_submission_meta_attributes**: These are the default metadata attributes that will be displayed for all submissions, the metadata attributes are method_name, method_description, project_url, and publication_url.
+      ```yaml
+    default_submission_meta_attributes:
+      - name: method_name
+        is_visible: True
+      - name: method_description
+        is_visible: True
+      - name: project_url
+        is_visible: True
+      - name: publication_url
+        is_visible: True
+      ```
+  - **submission_meta_attributes**: These are the custom metadata attributes that can be added by participants for their submissions.
+The custom metadata attributes are TextAttribute, SingleOptionAttribute, MultipleChoiceAttribute, and TrueFalseField.
+    ```yaml
+    submission_meta_attributes:
+      - name: TextAttribute
+        description: Sample
+        type: text
+        required: False
+      - name: SingleOptionAttribute
+        description: Sample
+        type: radio
+        options: ["A", "B", "C"]
+      - name: MultipleChoiceAttribute
+        description: Sample
+        type: checkbox
+        options: ["alpha", "beta", "gamma"]
+      - name: TrueFalseField
+        description: Sample
+        type: boolean
+        required: True
+    ```
+  - **is_restricted_to_select_one_submission**: True/False (indicates whether participants are restricted to submitting only one submission for the challenge)
+  - **is_partial_submission_evaluation_enabled**: True/False (indicates whether partial submission evaluation is enabled)
+  - **allowed_submission_file_types**: This is a list of file types that are allowed for submission (e.g .json, .zip, .txt, .tsv, .gz, .csv, .h5, .npy, .npz)

 - **dataset_splits**:

   Dataset splits define the subset of test-set on which the submissions will be evaluated on.
 Generally, most challenges have two splits:

-  1. **test-dev** (Allow participants to make large number of submissions, let them see how they are doing, and let them overfit)
+  1. **train_split** (Allow large number of submissions so participants can train there model)
-  2. **test-challenge** (Allow small number of submissions so that they cannot mimic test-set.
+  2. **test_split** (Allow small number of submissions so that they cannot mimic test_split.
 Use this split to decide the winners for the challenge)

   A dataset split has the following subfields: